mysrejourney/mkdocs/docs/html/important-tags.md

+# HTML Elements

-Below tags are very important in HTML
+Below tags are crucial in HTML

-##`html`
+## HTML
-Represents the top level element of HTML document.
-Hence, tt is called as  root element
+Represents the top level element of the HTML document.

-##`head`
+Hence, It is called as a root element.

+## HEAD
 Should contain the metadata about the document such as title, scripts, style sheet.

 | Tags    | Definition                                                                                                          |